Top 10 immune-supportive recipes

 3. Thai mackerel sweet potato traybake

 Mackerel is rich in omega-3 fatty acids, which play an important part in modulating our immune responses.
 Omega-3 fats are essential to many aspects of health including immune cell production, which is why guidelines recommend we include fish twice per week, with at least one portion being the oily variety – such as mackerel, salmon, sardines or trout.
 If you are vegetarian or vegan be sure to include plant sources of omega-3 fatty acids like chia seeds, flax seeds and walnuts and if appropriate consider a supplement.

 4. Spicy mushroom broccoli noodles

-Shiitake mushrooms are the ones we’ve chosen for this recipe, as they have a long history of use as both a culinary ingredient and an immune support.
-One reason for the latter is that regular consumption of shiitake appears to increase a type of antibody called Secretory Immunoglobulin A (SIgA) which plays a key role in protecting membranes like the gut lining and the membranes of our respiratory system.
+Shiitake mushrooms are the ones we’ve chosen for this recipe, as they have a long history of use as both a culinary ingredient and as an immune support.
+One reason for this is that regular consumption of shiitake mushrooms appears to increase a type of antibody called secretory immunoglobulin A (SIgA), this plays a key role in protecting membranes such as those in the gut lining and the respiratory system.